top of page

 Born and bred in New York State, her undergraduate degree was in Philosophy, Education and Mathematics.
 Her graduate work on “Youth at Risk & Not-for-Profit Management” at Goddard College in Vermont resulted in her founding a Youth Bureau and a group home.
 Dorothy also founded three Family Resource Centers in Westchester County, NY, three Public School Educational Foundations and a Children’s Arts & Music Center in Westchester.
 She has worked and consulted for over fifty organizations dealing with hunger,poverty, opera, chamber music, senior services, universities, LGBTQI rights, public and private schools and the arts.

 Dorothy’s political involvement began early in the 70s, protesting the Vietnam war, fundraising for civil rights groups, and working for women’s reproductive rights.
-Over the years, she worked on numerous political campaigns beginning with George McGovern in 1972 up through the recent 2022 midterms in Maryland.
+Over the years, she worked on numerous political campaigns beginning with George McGovern in 1972 and continuing to present.
 She attended the 2016 Democratic National Convention as a supporter of the Bernie Delegation for NY, and as a volunteer driver for the CFO of the Democratic National Committee.
+Also as a driver for the 2024 convention.
 She has been Treasurer or Finance Director for numerous national, state, county, town and city Democratic committees and campaigns.

 Here in Dorchester, her work, besides handling Committee finances, focuses on recruiting and supporting Democrats for elected and appointed offices, commissions and committees.
 Fighting and working to end the economic and racial divide is what moves her soul.
 Her philosophy is “Make it happen at the lowest level and groom young people to take over our Party.”